arielgee/Sage-Like/.misc/tasks.md

 	* discoveryView => update using mouseover
 	* pagePopup = NO need, it's a popup, it's reloaded and relative time is updated
 * tab order. not moving ftom toolbar to tree  (workds in v59)
+* 'mark all as read' is not consistent when folder has erroneous feeds
+	* for a folder with with 1 erroneous feed and 2 unread feeds
+		1. when toggling folder read/unread state the stat numbers are: (2) or nothing
+		2. when using the 'mark all as read' botton from toolbar the stat numbers are: (3) or (1)
 ---